Welonbai/Welonbai/README.md

 ### Hi there 👋

-For Intern recruiter, please refer following two url to see the projects that I put on my resume.
+For Intern recruiter, please look at following two url to see the projects that I put on my resume.
 Deep learning project:
 https://github.com/Welonbai/ntustEEMachineLearningCourse
 Web frontend and backend project: